Nicoretti/one-piece/websites/nicoretti.github.io/docs/blog/posts/cli/cli-syntax.md

 Before you start reading this article you may consider reading the [POSIX Utility Conventions](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html).
 It is approximately a 10-20 minute read which will provide a solid base when it comes to CLIs and their syntax.

-Let's start getting some content going:material-exclamation-thick:
+Let's get some content going:material-exclamation-thick:

 ## Terminology